• Skip to main content

 Population and Ethnic Groups

-As of 2020, Jigzhi County has a population of 30,000, of which Tibetans account for more than 98% of the total population, and herdsmen account for 87% of the total population.
+As of 2020, Jigzhi County has a population of 30,000, of which Tibetans account for more than 98% of total population, and herdsmen account for 87% of thetotal population.
 There are mainly Tibetan, Han, Hui, Mongolian, and Tu tribes.

-Tibetan New Year Festival: The first to 15th day of the first month of the Tibetan calendar is the Spring Festival of the Tibetan people, commonly known as the Tibetan New Year.
+Tibetan New Year Festival: The first day to 15th day of the first month of Tibetan calendar is Spring Festival of Tibetan people, commonly known as Tibetan New Year.

-Worship of Padmasambhava Festival The first to the tenth day of the third month of the Tibetan calendar is the anniversary of the death of Master Padmasambhava.
+Worship of Padmasambhava Festival The first day to 10th day of third month of Tibetan calendar is anniversary of pass-away of Master Padmasambhava.

-Mountain God Festival The fourth day of the fifth month of the Tibetan calendar is the Mountain God Festival.
-Tibetans regard mountain gods as local protector.
+Mountain God Festival 4th day of 5th month of Tibetan calendar is Mountain God Festival.
+Tibetan regard mountain gods as local protector.

-Horse-racing festival The seventh month of the Tibetan calendar is for Horse-racing.
+Horse-racing festival 7th month of Tibetan calendar is for Horse-racing.

-Tsongkhapa’s anniversary: December 25th of the Tibetan calendar is the anniversary of the pass-away of Tsongkhapa, the creator of the Gelug pa.
+Tsongkhapa’s anniversary: December 25th of Tibetan calendar is anniversary of pass-away of Tsongkhapa, the creator of Gelug pa.

-Banish evil Festival The 29th of December in the Tibetan calendar is the Banish evil Festival.
+Banish evil Festival 29th of 12th month of Tibetan calendar is Banish evil Festival.

 In ancient times, it was Qiang people area.

-It was part of Jimizhou of Tang Dynastyy, later belonged to the Tubo kingdom.
+It was part of Jimizhou of Tang Dynastyy, later belonged to Tubo kingdom.

 In Song dynasty, it belonged to Tubo kingdom.